decaporg/gatsby-starter-netlify-cms/src/pages/blog/2024-09-27-building-an-advanced-real-time-eeg-analysis-app-with-python-and-brainflow.md

 </br>

 With BrainFlow, connecting to the PiEEG board is straightforward, but there are a few gotchas.
-Configuring the serial port correctly is crucial—make sure you double-check the `params.serial_port` value.
+Configuring the serial port correctly is crucial - make sure the `params.serial_port` value is set to `'/dev/spidev0.0'`.
 If it’s set wrong, you’ll spend a lot of time troubleshooting.

 </br>

-**Initialize the Board**: Use `BoardShim` to connect to the PiEEG and verify that it’s functioning correctly.
+**Initialize the Board**: Update `app.py` to configure board parameters and initialize necessary variables with default settings.

 ```python
 # BrainFlow specific settings